 Inland, you'll also find meats, including beef, pork, and in some areas, horse.
 If you continue further inland up into the Alps, you'll find some spectacular game.
 Don't be surprised if it's offered as a goulash, because following Venice's decline, the region became an Austro-Hungarian Province, and there are many Central European elements in inland cuisine.

 07 of 09

 Cuisine of the Trentino-Aldo Adige/Sudtirol Region

 Trentino-Alto Adige sits astride the cultural border between Italy and Germany.
-The southern half of the region (Trentino) is ethnically Italian, whereas the northern half (Alto Adige, or Südtirol) is ethnically—and linguistically—Germanic and the entire region was part of the Austro-Hungarian Empire until Italy annexed it at the end of WWI.
-There has been remarkably little integration, and the cuisines of the two areas are quite distinct.
+The southern half of the region (Trentino) is ethnically Italian, whereas the northern half (Alto Adige, or Südtirol) is ethnically—and linguistically—Germanic.
+The entire region was part of the Austro-Hungarian Empire until Italy annexed it at the end of World War I. There has been remarkably little integration since then, and the cuisines of the two areas remain distinct.

 Trentino draws heavily from the Veneto and Lombardia, with polenta playing the role of both bread and pasta; versions made with plain cornmeal as well as made with cornmeal mixed with a variety of other grains, including buckwheat, are prevalent.
 The hundreds of lakes, in addition to Lake Garda, provide plenty of fish, and wild game comes from the high Alpine valleys.
 Much of the land is better suited for meadows than crops, making for an abundance of alpine cheeses.
 Trentino is also a producer of apples, as is the Alto Adige, and both provinces are known for speck (smoked prosciutto).

 08 of 09